 A food dollar represents a $1 expenditure on domestically produced food by U.S. consumers.
 The food dollar is allocated to expenditures on each of the various food commodities sold in proportions that represent their share of annual sales in the U.S. market.
-(See Food Prices, Expenditures & Costs for information on total U.S. food expenditures and U.S. Agricultural Trade for information on the import share of domestic food expenditures).
+For more information, see the Food Prices, Expenditures, and Establishments page for information on total U.S. food expenditures and U.S. Agricultural Trade for information on the import share of domestic food expenditures.

 This page provides information on:

 - Marketing bill series

 - Industry group series